9 Best Management

 - Understanding that effective training is never “one-way” communication.
 Creating a training agenda that shifts every 10-15 minutes to a different modality to ensure attention remains crisp and engagement is deep.

 - Breaking the ice by getting to the training room early and greeting as many of the participants as possible.
-Making friends right off by listening to the real needs of those attending.
+Fine tuning the age Making friends right off by listening to the real needs of those attending.

 - Understanding body language and gauging participation levels.
 When the radar blinks on “attention-is-waning” then switch it up on-the-spot with a targeted activity to re-capture the audience.